top of page

 Logo Casa Loltún

-Mercado San Sebastián is a food market, packed with inexpensive eateries.
-The San Sebastián market, together with the church Parroquia de San Sebastián and the small Parque de San Sebastián, forms the center of the San Sebastián district.
+The San Sebastián Market is a small local food market with simple, inexpensive eateries.
+Together with the nearby Parroquia de San Sebastián and the adjacent Parque de San Sebastián, it forms the heart of the San Sebastián district in Mérida.

 Tacos (traditional Mexican food)